moparisthebest/pegh/README.md

  -p <num>      scrypt parameter p, only applies for encryption, default 1 -s <num>      multiplication factor to apply to both -N and -m for easy
                work scaling, rounded up to the next highest power of 2,
+               BEWARE: -s 32 requires 2G ram, -s 64 requires 4G and so on,
                default: 1
  -h            print this usage text
+ -q            do not print error output to stderr
  -V            show version number and format version support then quit

 For additional info on scrypt params refer to: